brandons209/workshop/pages/write_ups/Week_2.md

 #### Functions
 For this project, no extra functions need to be created.
 #### Setup
 In the setup function, the pin mode of the led pin needs to be set to output, which means the pin will send out voltage when the code tells it to.
-To do this, use the pinMode(<pin>, OUTPUT) function.
+To do this, use the pinMode(pin, OUTPUT) function.
 ```c++
 void setup() {
   pinMode(ledPin, OUTPUT); //set pinmode of the ledpin to output.